Mendelson Joe

 Joe was the nephew of Ruth Eisenberg, "Ivory" of Ebony and Ivory.
-He died by assisted suicide on February 7, 2023, at the age of 78.
+He died through medical assistance in dying on February 7, 2023, at the age of 78.

-Music Career
+Music career

 He began performing as a blues musician under the name Joe Mendelson in 1964.
 Four years later, he joined with guitarist Mike McKenna to form the band McKenna Mendelson Mainline.
 Despite achieving some success, he was dissatisfied with being in the group, and left in 1972 to pursue a solo career.
 The group reformed briefly in 1975.

 In 1975, after releasing two albums as "Joe Mendelson", he adopted his current name, "Mendelson Joe".
 On his earlier albums, he worked closely with other artists as co-producers, including former McKenna Mendelson Mainline bandmate Edward "Ted" William Purdy and Colin Linden.
 His later works were mostly self-produced.
 Likewise, his early albums mostly appeared on a series of independent labels (including Taurus Records, Boot Records, and Anthem Records), but his later self-produced albums were released independently.
 In total, Joe recorded more than 30 solo albums, although only about half were officially released.

 In 1988, he appeared in an episode of Sharon, Lois & Bram's Elephant Show titled "Sunday in the Park".
 Around this period, a music video for a novelty song he recorded, "Dance with Joe", received extensive airplay on MuchMusic.

-Painting Career
+Painting career

 First putting brush to canvas in 1975, Joe would also make a name for himself as a contemporary artist, pursuing painting, often portraits of famous Canadians.
 In 1980, he had a show of his work at the Canadian Cultural Centre, Paris in which his art style was described as "Dauntless Evidentiam".
 In 1985, he had a show of 25 portraits at the Robert McLaughlin Gallery in Oshawa titled "Working Women", curated by Joan Murray.
 His most famous painting depicted Prime Minister Brian Mulroney with his face superimposed on a pair of human buttocks.
 He published a book of his portraits, Joe's Toronto, in 2005.

 Joe appeared in Derek May's 1981 documentary film on the Toronto art scene, Off the Wall.